-What Is Inflammation Of Vein?
+What Is Inflammation In Vein?

-Inflammation of vein is medically known as phlebitis.
+Vein inflammation is medically known as phlebitis.
 It is a serious condition of blood vessels.
 Due to inflammation in blood vessels, the blood supply may be blocked.
 This blockage may lead to the formation of blood clots.
 When the inflammation of the vein is in legs, it may often be confused with varicose veins.
 Like varicose veins, the blood vessels in phlebitis are also swollen and twisted.
 Phlebitis may either occur superficially or may develop deep.

 What Is Thrombophlebitis?

 Thrombophlebitis, inflammation of the vein with a clot, is a serious condition.
 In this condition, a clot is formed inside the blood vessels due to the inflammatory process.
 Legs are generally the site for thrombophlebitis.
 It may either be superficial thrombophlebitis of deep vein thrombophlebitis.
 Deep vein thrombophlebitis occurs deep into the muscles and is also known as deep vein thrombosis.
 Medical attention is required in cases of thrombophlebitis of any type.
 Thrombophlebitis, if left untreated, may lead to serious complications.

 Thrombophlebitis is a serious and life-threatening condition.
 Thrombophlebitis may result in the following complications;

 Post-phlebitic syndrome is a group of symptoms that occurs months or years after developing deep vein thrombosis.
 Patients with this condition experience pain, swelling, and heaviness in the lower extremities.

 Clot is present and lodged in a particular part of the vessel.
 If the clot dislodged and traveled to the vessel of another organ, the process is known as thromboembolism.
 Blocking of vessels of lungs by clot results in a serious life-threatening condition known as pulmonary embolism.